Policies for Awarded Grants

 • Written notice will state:

-• The amount of funds that have been misused, and how council determined funds had
+• The amount of funds that have been misused, and how council determined funds had been misused.

-• How much money needs to be returned to council, and the date by which funds must
+• How much money needs to be returned to council, and the date by which funds must be returned.

-• The consequences the grantee will face if funds are returned, and the consequences
+• The consequences the grantee will face if funds are returned, and the consequences the grantee will face if funds are not returned.

-• If grantee does not response, a second written notice will be sent within 30 days of original
+• If grantee does not respond, a second written notice will be sent within 30 days of original notice, accompanied by a phone call from council to grantee.

-• If grantee does not respond, a third written notice will be sent by registered mail, within
+• If grantee does not respond, a third written notice will be sent by registered mail, within 60 days of original notice.

-may be given, but all should be sent within 90 days from the date misuse is detected.
+• Unless and until a grantee responds, no less than three notices will be given.
+More notices may be given, but all should be sent within 90 days from the date misuse is detected.

 3. Notice to the Arts Board

-• Council will call or e-mail Arts Board executive director as soon as the misuse is discovered.
+Council will call or e-mail Arts Board executive director as soon as the misuse is discovered.

 Upon receiving notice of misuse, the Arts Board will: